kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 like EJB, RMI, AMQP etc. in one place[^dsblog].
 Even integration with [scala Akka](http://bit.ly/rtkXQ8) is pretty straightforward.

-* __Adapters for legacy system__ - possible adapters for legacy systems like an old mainframe application whose input/output are batch files deposited on some FTP endpoint.
+* __Adapters for legacy system__ - possible adapters for legacy systems like an old mainframe application where input/output are batch files deposited on some FTP endpoint.
 Writing your own adapters in most cases are easy and straightforward.
+For more details check out "Pro Spring Integration" chapter 15[^psi].

 * __Easy integration with other spring projects__  like Spring Batch, Spring AMQP(RabbitMQ).
 SI has the ability to launch Spring Batch jobs via messeging,